jonfk/swe-notes/neovim/multiple-nvim-configs.md

    mkdir -p ~/.config/nvim-test
    ```

-2. Copy your existing config to start with or start one fram scratch:
+2. Copy your existing config to start with or start one from scratch:
    ```bash
    cp -r ~/.config/nvim/* ~/.config/nvim-test/
    ```